ROBERT SIEGEL, HOST:

 PACKER: Yeah.
 That's a little bit of a - an unfair quip since, of course, there's a lot else going on in Silicon Valley, including some, you know, pretty amazing engineering breakthroughs.

 But I did get the feeling - especially in San Francisco where south of Market Street there's just thousands, it seems, of little startup companies that are the next social network or the next sharing economy breakthrough.
-Their vision of what life should be like in its frictionless, seamless version - which is a phrase, as you hear often out there - is the life of 20-somethings.
+Their vision of what life should be like in its frictionless, seamless version - which is a - phrases you hear often out there - is the life of 20-somethings.

 People, you know, without kids, without jobs that are - involve a fair amount of drudgery.
 It's like, the real problem is how do you get your food to your apartment as fast as possible?
 So it was perhaps not entirely justified, but I couldn't resist it.

 SIEGEL: You know, thinking about the political views of the folks in Silicon Valley, as you write about them, I was thinking about Henry Ford, who was an ingenious industrialist of his day who held many very odious views.
 But he also believed in paying autoworkers a wage that would permit them to buy the cars they were making.
-There's a certain egalitarianism involved in what he was doing.
+There was a certain egalitarianism involved in what he was doing.
 That doesn't seem to figure at all in this particular world view.

 PACKER: Right.
 These are very un-odious people.
-These are very good people, nice people, people you like to talk to and be around and who, if they did have workers, would probably pay them pretty well because they distribute their stock options quite fairly.
+These are very good people, nice people, people you like to talk to and be around and who, if they did have workers, would probably pay them pretty well because they'd distribute their stock options quite fairly.
 But they don't have any workers.
 That's the problem.

-It's - the working class of San Francisco in the Bay Area is being pushed out of its old neighborhoods because of the skyrocketing cost of housing, and there's no real working class left because these are jobs for engineers and managers and designers - very smart people.
+It's - the working class of San Francisco and the Bay Area is being pushed out of its old neighborhoods because of the skyrocketing cost of housing, and there's no real working class left because these are jobs for engineers and managers and designers - very smart people.
 A lot of them come from Ivy League colleges.
 And San Francisco and Silicon Valley are more and more being shaped after their desires and their idea of the good life.

 SIEGEL: Is this story also - is it equally about the naivete of people who think that Silicon Valley millionaires are different, or is that only about the peculiar view of those people themselves?